Relaxation Critical Dynamics with Emergent Symmetry

-Besides the static critical properties, symmetry and conserved quantities also play pivotal roles in characterizing the critical dynamics.
-In particular, in classical systems, different dynamic universality classes are classified according to the symmetric property of the order parameter and the coupling between the order parameter and the conserved secondary densities~\cite{Hohenberg1977rmp,Folk2006jpa,Tauber2014book}.
-Dictated by dynamic universality classes, nonequilibrium critical dynamics shows colorful universal time-dependent scaling behaviors and currently becomes one of the most vibrant issues in statistical physics.
-A natural question is that how the emergent symmetry with the DISV affects the critical dynamics.
-Recent experiments in hexagonal RMnO$_3$ (R$=$rare earth), which realize the critical dynamics of $Z_q$-clock model, have shown that the scaling of topological defects under external driving belongs to Model A with $3$D XY universality class, establishing the ``irrelevant" aspect of the DISV in critical dynamics~~\cite{Chae2012prl,Skjaervo2019prx,Griffin2012prx,Lin2014natphy,Meier2017prx}.
-However, it is still puzzling that how the ``dangerous" side of the DISV manifests itself in the dynamics.
-Thus, a systematic numerical investigation is urgently called for.
+However, how the emergent symmetry with DISV casts its light over the critical properties in the \textit{temporal} direction is still in the dark.
+This question is motivated by the fact that besides the static critical properties, symmetry and conserved quantities also play pivotal roles in characterizing nonequilibrium critical dynamics.
+In classical systems, different dynamic universality classes are classified according to the symmetric property of the order parameter and the coupling between the order parameter and the conserved secondary densities~\cite{Hohenberg1977rmp,Folk2006jpa,Tauber2014book}.
+Dictated by dynamic universality classes, nonequilibrium critical dynamics shows colorful universal time-dependent scaling behaviors and currently becomes one of the most vibrant issues in statistical physics~\cite{Hohenberg1977rmp,Folk2006jpa,Tauber2014book}.

+Another motivation for this question is inspired by recent experimental research on nonequilibrium critical dynamics of $Z_q$-clock model fervently pursued in hexagonal RMnO$_3$ (R$=$rare earth) materials~\cite{Chae2012prl,Skjaervo2019prx,Griffin2012prx,Lin2014natphy,Meier2017prx,Meier2020prb,Zhang2021prb,OWSandvik2023nl,Kang2023jap,Baghizadeh2019jpcc,Juraschek2020prl}.
+These experiments showed that the scaling of topological defects under external driving belongs to Model A with $3$D XY universality class, establishing the ``irrelevant'' aspect of the DISV in critical dynamics~\cite{Chae2012prl,Skjaervo2019prx,Griffin2012prx,Lin2014natphy,Meier2017prx}.
+However, an essential puzzle arises: how does the ``dangerous'' side of the DISV manifest itself in the nonequilibrium dynamics?